This page contains more detail about the windward and leeward turns and the transfer of momentum and energy.

 In still air and at constant velocity and drag, a glider loses height according to its glide ratio ( the same as its lift/drag ratio).
 An albatross has a glide ratio of about 1:20, meaning it loses one metre of height for every 20 meters flown.
 Therefore all drag losses, at constant airspeed, can be expressed as an equivalent loss of height or potential energy.

-Airspeed is constant in the windward turn, but kinetic energy at the beginning of the turn is proportional to airspeed plus tailwind component (squared) and at the end of the turn is proportional to airspeed minus headwind component (squared).
+Airspeed is approximately constant in the windward turn, but kinetic energy at the beginning of the turn is proportional to airspeed plus tailwind component (squared) and at the end of the turn is proportional to airspeed minus headwind component (squared).
 The law of conservation of energy means that energy is not lost but can be converted to another form of energy.
 The change of kinetic energy (KE) is equivalent to a change of potential energy (PE) which, in turn, is equivalent to drag losses.
-When the wind is strong enough, the gain of potential energy from KE is greater than the losses due to drag and the bird can maintain or gain height.
+When the wind is strong enough, the drift angle allows the aerodynamic force to increase the KE and PE more than the losses due to drag and the bird can maintain or gain height.

 Why does the bird reverse the direction of turn?